cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Public Key

-A cryptographic key that is publicly available and used for verifying signatures, encrypting messages, and identifying accounts in the Bittensor network.
+A cryptographic key that is publicly available and used for verifying signatures, encrypting messages, and identifying accounts in the Cybertensor network.
 This is the publicly shareable part of the cryptographic key pair associated with both the coldkey and hotkey, allowing others to securely interact with the wallet.

 ### Public Subtensor

-A publicly accessible node in the Bittensor network that can be run as a lite node or an archive node and synchronized with either the mainchain or testchain.
+A publicly accessible node in the Cybertensor network that can be run as a lite node or an archive node and synchronized with either the mainchain or testchain.

 ## R